Medieval sport at the Royal Palace

 MEDIEVAL SPORTS AND GAMES

-Tuesday 25th, Wednesday 26th, and Thursday 27th February at10:30–11:30 and 13:30–14:30
+Wednesday 25th, Thursday 26th, and Friday 27th February at10:30–11:30 and 13:30–14:30

 Location: Museum Three Crowns, accessed via Norrbro.

 The activity takes about 50 minutes, and is suitable for children aged 6–12.
 The activity cost 50 SEK, excluded the ordinary entry ticket.
-The palace ticket also gives entry to the Treasury and the Royal Apartments the same date.
+The palace ticket also gives entry to the Royal Apartments the same date.
 There is an image hunt for children at the Royal Apartments.
 The Palace is open 10:00–16:00.

-During weekdays, week 9 sport break school holiday in Stockholm, there will be an activity for children at The Palace's medieval Museum Three Crowns.
+During three weekdays, week 9 sport break school holiday in Stockholm, there will be an activity for children at The Palace's medieval Museum Three Crowns.
 Photo: Michael Steinberg

 'Popinjay shooting', is a form of archery which probably originated in France, before spreading to the Nordic cities during the Middle Ages.
 Pole archery involved a parrot-like figure being placed on a high pole, with competitors trying to shoot it down.
 Image from A Description of the Northern Peoples by Olaus Magnus.